kodi-community-addons/script.skin.helper.service/README.md

 #### Write constants to includes file
-You can use the above described approach for skin settings to write constants to an includes file.
+You can use the above described approach for skin settings also to write constants to an includes file.
 For this you can use the same settings file with the same xml elements etc.
 Only, instead of calling "setskinsetting", you should call "setskinconstant".
 Any value that is selected by the user will be written to an XML file in your skin directory called script-skin_helper_service-includes.xml